Belote: Play

+The winner of the trick is the highest ranked card in the dominant suit.
+If trumps were played, the winner is the highest-ranked trump instead.
+In an "all trumps contract", the winner is the highest ranked trump of the dominant suit.

 The winner of a trick starts the next trick.
 The last trick is a bit more significant, as its winner is awarded some points.

 The rank of the cards is different for trump and non-trump suits.
 The order is (from highest to lowest rank):